CONSTITUTION AND BY-LAWS

 Members are expected to conduct their lives as they grow in Christian maturity in accordance with Biblical standards of holiness as outlined and affirmed in the covenant they signed upon entering into local membership at First Family Church.
 When a member knowingly ignores the direct commands and prohibitions of Scripture and is willfully breaking covenant with the church, he or she shall be dealt with according to the principles of discipline and restoration contained in Scripture as outlined in Article 5, Section 4 of this document.
 No member shall be automatically expelled from this church because of sinning.
 Members shall be expelled for being unwilling to repent of their sin when it is made known to them.

-Members who leave First Family Church and unite with another Biblical church due to any number of reasons not associated with being in the discipline process, shall inform First Family Church so that their names may be dropped from the First Family Church membership roll.
+Members who leave First Family Church and unite with another Christian church, either formally or informally, due to any number of reasons not associated with being in the discipline process, shall inform First Family Church so that their names may be dropped from the First Family Church membership roll.
+Failure to do so constitutes as sin, and necessarily places them in Church Discipline for abandonment and forsaking the assembly (Hebrews 10:24) which they have covenanted with.

 Members who move away from the area, may also be dropped from membership after a letter has been sent informing them of this action.
 Decisions to drop members from the roll shall rest upon the Board of Elders.
 Members who have moved away temporarily such as missionaries, members of the armed services, and students, may continue as members in absentia.